Shmood00/MacaroonFileShare/README.md

 # Installation

-The easiest way to ensure all of the packages needed are installed is to run the following command within `~/Projects/MacaroonFileShare` folder:
+The easiest way to ensure all of the packages needed are installed is to run the following command within the folder you have cloned this repository to:

 * `pip3 install -r requirements.txt`

 # Running

-In order to run the application direct yourself to the project file:
+In order to run the application direct yourself to the cloned reposity:
-* `$ cd ~/Projects/MacaroonFileshare`
+* `$ cd MacaroonFileshare/`

 Once in the proper directory, the sqlite3 database needs to be created.
 To do this, run the following:
 * `$ sqlite3 login.db`